The Sentinel (KSU)

-The Sentinel is the official student newspaper of the Kennesaw State University in Kennesaw, Georgia.
-As of the Fall semester of 2018, the Sentinel has a weekly circulation between 5,000 and 6,000, distributed to over 30 locations on the Kennesaw State University campus.
+The Sentinel is the official student newspaper of Kennesaw State University (KSU) in Kennesaw, Georgia.
+As of the fall 2018 semester, the Sentinel had a weekly circulation between 5,000 and 6,000, distributed to over 30 locations on the KSU campus.

 The first issue of The Sentinel was published on October 3, 1966, shortly after the charter quarter of Kennesaw State.
 Robert McDearmid served as the charter editor in chief.
 The paper has printed continuously since its founding.
 It is published weekly during the school year, with limited issues during the summer semester.
 In 2005 it was one of 25 collegiate newspapers to receive the Pacemaker award from the Associated Collegiate Press for the print edition, and was a finalist for its online edition.

 Sections

 The length of any issue of The Sentinel is dependent upon the number of advertisements purchased and articles written for a given week.
 The paper is organized into four sections: